 The Samaritans provide a support service in six of Dublin’s seven prisons.
-The Samaritans have also set up listener schemes in three Dublin prisons: Mountjoy, Arbour Hill and Wheatfield.
+The Samaritans have also set up listener schemes in six prisons in the Dublin area, but there is progress to introduce the scheme into all closed prisons.
 Prisoners who wish to use the listener scheme contact a member of staff between 8pm and 8am.
 The listener and his fellow prisoner are then brought to a listening suite, a neutral room where they can talk uninterrupted and unsupervised.
 The system is entirely confidential.

 Probation Service | www.probation.ie

 An agency within the Department of Justice, Equality and Law Reform, which assesses and assists former offenders in the community and works with offenders in prisons and detention centres.
 It also provides information for prisoners and their families.

 The Probation Service provides a list of services that are available to offenders/ex-offenders, please find more information here.

 IASIO (Irish Association for the Social Integration of Offenders), formerly run as a project of BITCI, is the only national community based organisation for adult offenders in the criminal justice system with a specific focus on alternatives to both offending and re-imprisonment.
 IASIO provides direct services to offenders both in the community and in all Irish prisons, including the Linkage Service, the Prison GATE Service, and the Resettlement Service.

 Contact details for services in all areas are available here.

 FusionCPL | www.fusioncpl.ie/